Lactobacillus paracasei (Multi-Strain Specialist)

 Pollen allergy (KW3110, Kirin)

-L. paracasei KW3110 — 14 pollen allergy patients on 4×10¹⁰ CFU/day yogurt for 12 weeks.
-Th2 cell generation repressed; eosinophil activation repressed.
-Small sample size for the pollen-allergy indication; suggests Th1/Th2 immune balance shift toward Th1 dominance.
+L. paracasei KW3110, given as 4x10^10 CFU/day yogurt to pollen allergy patients, repressed Th2 cell generation and eosinophil activation.
+Small sample size for this indication; suggests a Th1/Th2 immune balance shift toward Th1 dominance.

 Pediatric allergic rhinitis (GM-080)

-— 122 pediatric perennial allergic rhinitis patients on 2×10⁹ CFU/day GM-080 for 3 months.
-Significant improvement in sneezing and Investigator Global Assessment vs placebo.
+In pediatric perennial allergic rhinitis patients, 2x10^9 CFU/day GM-080 produced significant improvement in sneezing and Investigator Global Assessment vs placebo.
 Pediatric-specific evidence for the GM-080 strain.

 Allergic rhinitis (NCC2461, Nestlé)

-NCC2461 (Nestlé) — initial pilot proof of efficacy in allergic rhinitis volunteers; crossover RCT extends evidence.
+NCC2461 (Nestlé) — initial pilot proof of efficacy in allergic rhinitis volunteers, with a crossover trial extending the evidence.
 Distinct strain-specific evidence base — should not be assumed equivalent to other L. paracasei strains.

 Chronic allergy (IJH-SONE68 plant-derived)

-— 60 chronic allergy subjects, IJH-SONE68 for 12 weeks.
-Significant self-assessed allergic status and inflammation marker improvements.
+In chronic allergy subjects, IJH-SONE68 produced significant self-assessed allergic status and inflammation marker improvements.
 Plant-derived (pineapple juice broth fermentation) — important option for vegan or dairy-allergic populations.

 meta-analysis of probiotics for AR (30 RCTs)

-meta-analysis of 30 RCTs of probiotics for allergic rhinitis.
-Improved Rhinitis QoL and Total Symptom scores, but NOT immunological parameters (eosinophil count, IgE titers unchanged).
+A meta-analysis of probiotics for allergic rhinitis improved Rhinitis QoL and Total Symptom scores, but not immunological parameters (eosinophil count, IgE titers unchanged).
 Honest framing: probiotic AR benefits are symptomatic, not immunological — clinical relevance present but mechanistic understanding incomplete.

 Mechanism of action